The Tragedy of Antony and Cleopatra Introduction

 In A Nutshell

 Finally, there’s a reference to the future of Christianity in the play.
-The end of the Roman Empire is the beginning of the spread of Christianity throughout the world.
+The end of the Roman Empire marks the beginning of the spread of Christianity throughout the world.
 When Caesar talks about the coming of universal peace, he means his reign, but it’s a nod to Shakespeare’s Christian audience that Christ brought real universal peace, and saved us modern-day folks from the ills of those ancient cultures.
 If it hadn’t been for Christ, he seems to be saying, we might still be in the constant wars that characterized folks like the Romans or Egyptians.
+That's right, this play is basically one big "Thank you, Jesus!"

 Why Should I Care?

 Picture this: it's 300 and you're one of the Spartans going up against a million Persians.
 You know you're going to die, so why not go out in a blaze of glory?
-Or it's The Lord of the Rings: The Two Towers, and you're stuck at that fortress, Helm's Deep, preparing for war.
-There are ten thousand orcs marching towards you, and you think you're going to lose.
+Or it's The Lord of the Rings and you're stuck at Helm's Deep, preparing for war.
+There are ten thousand orcs marching toward you, and you think you're going to lose.
 All that's left to you is to decide how you're going to go.

 In the words of that great sage Gandalf, "All we have to decide is what to do with the time that is given to us."
 Being up against insurmountable odds is a recipe for tragic grandeur.
 How else can you count on being remembered?